Cube-OS/cubeOS/docs/deep-dive/index.rst

 .. _custom-klb:

-Kubos Linux
+CubeOS Linux
 -----------

-While Kubos does create and distribute official releases of Kubos Linux, users are free to create their own builds.
+While CubeOS does create and distribute official releases of CubeOS Linux, users are free to create their own builds.
-This allows KubOS to be easily customized on a per-mission basis.
+This allows CubeOS to be easily customized on a per-mission basis.

 Users will most likely want to create their own builds when they create new hardware services which should be included in the OS' root file system.